EkkoG/EGChainable/README.md

 label.C.text("ahhhh").textColor(.black).backgroundColor(.red)
 ```

-All open or public var is support, all `Void` return method is support.
+For class appear at <https://github.com/EkkoG/EGChainable/blob/main/Chainable.swift>, all open or public var is support, all `Void` return method is support.

 For all supported method, you can visit <https://github.com/EkkoG/EGChainable/tree/main/EGChainable/Classes/Generated>